-- Any business federal and state tax returns for the past three years.
+- Any federal and state business tax returns for the past three years.

-- Each parties’ prenuptial agreement.
+- Each parties’ prenuptial agreement, if one exists.

 - Any partnership agreements or employment contracts.